|

 the Alpine Software Download page.
 Simply download the updated files and

-install them into your current Century Club Logger directory.
+install them into your current N7XG Logger directory.
 After installed

 run the FCC Re-Synchronize function to apply any personalized changes, such as